Th3ThirdMan/CleanProject/README.md

 * For the colour schema of the website I wanted to introduce a rich and rustic surround to the site.
 The landing page image was indicative of how I perceived the whole project concept, warm and inviting, to tie in accurately with the recipes offered in the site.

-* As the website landing page image is a notable feature on first viewing it didn't need too much of a remove when deciding appropriate colours to co-incide with the visual of the website.
+* As the website landing page image is a notable feature on first viewing it didn't need too much of a remove when deciding appropriate colours to coincide with the visual aspects of the website.
 Button colours and the Brand lettering worked well with rgb(255, 165, 0).
-For the card recipes this was offset subtly with rgb(251, 241, 222), giving not much in the way of a large remove on subsequent pages.
+For the card recipes this was offset subtly with rgb(251, 241, 222), only a slight but noticeable remove on subsequent pages.

-* Hover options on buttons employed slight contrasts to original button colours.
+* Hover options on buttons employed short contrasts to original button colours.

 <br>